-- Integrated group management is ensured by the adoption of the "Mizuho Code of Conduct" by each group company and the implementation of management based on the common concept of the Group, "Mizuho's Corporate Identity," of the core group companies that are directly administered by MHFG and of subsidiaries, etc., other than the core group companies that are administered through the core group companies. - Pursuant to the "Group Management Administration Regulations," MHFG received application for approval from the core group companies on material matters concerning the entire Group and received reports on matters compatible thereto. - With respect to risk management, compliance management and internal audit, MHFG received reports periodically and as necessary, and reported such reports to the Board of Directors, etc. MHFG also gave appropriate instructions with respect to the risk management, compliance management and internal audit. - Mizuho Bank, Mizuho Trust & Banking and Mizuho Securities adopted a Company with Audit and Supervisory Committees structure to establish a strong group governance structure.
+- The tenets of Mizuho's Corporate Identity are shared throughout the group, and integrated group management is ensured by the direct administration of the core group companies by MHFG and of subsidiaries and affiliates other than the core group companies by the core group companies. - Pursuant to the Group Management Administration Regulations, MHFG received applications for approval from the core group companies on material matters concerning the entire group and received reports on matters equivalent thereto. - With respect to risk management, compliance management, and internal audit, MHFG received reports periodically and as necessary, and reported such reports to the Board of Directors and other governance bodies.
+MHFG also gave appropriate instructions with respect to the risk management, compliance management, and internal audit. - Mizuho Bank, Mizuho Trust & Banking and Mizuho Securities adopted a Company with Audit and Supervisory Committees structure to establish a strong group governance structure.